Shelly West: 1981–1987

 West's career coincided with her mother Dottie's reinvention of herself as a country pop star.
 Shelly West is best known for her hit duets with David Frizzell, especially their number-one hit "You're the Reason God Made Oklahoma".
-She also was a successful solo artist, having her own number-one hit, "José Cuervo" in 1983.
-West was married to Gary Hood between 1983 and 2000.
+At the time of that song's release she was married to Allen Frizzell 1981-1983, the younger brother of her duet partner.
+West was also a successful solo artist, having her own number-one hit, "José Cuervo" in 1983.
+West was married to Garry Hood between 1985 and 2000.

 1987–1992: Retirement

 West did reunite with Frizzell for a few shows in the late 1980s.
-West married Garry Hood in 1983 and had twin sons.
+West married Garry Hood in 1985 and had twin sons.
 In 1990, Shelly toured with her mother, Dottie; together, they were popular on the road.
-On August 30, 1991, Dottie was involved in a major car accident, eventually dying five days later, on September 4, 1990, from injuries sustained in the accident.
+On August 30, 1991, Dottie was involved in a major car accident, eventually dying five days later, on September 4, 1991, from injuries sustained in the accident.
 West was a technical adviser for a television biopic about her mother's life, Big Dreams and Broken Hearts: The Dottie West Story, produced by and starring actress Michele Lee.
 At that point, amid major changes in the country music industry that impacted the careers of many established country stars, the younger West retired to focus on her family.